nhagemann/anycontent-cms-construction-kit-php/roadmap.md

 ## 0.4
+* Most routes do additionally accept workspace and language, to be able to have different workspaces and languages in different tabs.
-Small refactoring for better extendability as used from CXIO.
+* Small refactoring for better extendability as used from CXIO.
 ## 0.3
 * Adding a authentication layer.
 ## 0.2